matterco/matterhospital.com/index.md

     If we don’t do something bold, the system will break.
 Software alone cannot change the course.
 AI will not save us.
 Half measures have failed again and again.
   </p>
   <p>
     But we can fix it.
+We can find new answers.
   </p>
   <p>
     The best time to reinvent the hospital was yesterday.
 The next best time is today.